LynxGeekNYC/callflooder-bash/README.md

 NOTE:
 =====
-All the recordings are stored in: '/var/spool/asterisk/monitor'
+- All the recordings are stored in: '/var/spool/asterisk/monitor'
+- By default, it plays a really annoying "spam2" Audio about buying penis enlargements.
+Please do some research on how to put your own audio file in.
+All the audio files are in ULAW format at: 'var/lib/asterisk/sounds/en'